muuvmuuv/vscode-sundial/README.md

 | `sundial.autoLocale` | _false_ | Updates your location based on your geolocation. |
 | `sundial.latitude`   | _⊘_     | e.g. _"50.110924"_                               |
 | `sundial.longitude`  | _⊘_     | e.g. _"8.682127"_                                |

+#### Automatically get dark mode from macOS

+Sundial provides a method to get the current operating system appearance preference value.
+This works on OSX only at the moment.
+To use this set `sundial.systemTheme` to `true` and Sundial will ignore all other options.

+#### Automatically set dark mode based on ambient light

+> !!!WORK IN PROGRESS!!!

+Sundial will check access to your computers ambient light sensor and will use it to determine if dark mode is needed in your environment.
+To use this set `sundial.ambientLight` to `true` and Sundial will ignore all other options.

+### Order

+Settings will be applied in this order (first one overrides all after):

+1. `sundial.systemTheme`
+2. `sundial.ambientLight` (WIP)
+3. `sundial.latitude` and `sundial.longitude`
+4. `sundial.autoLocale`
+5. `sundial.sunrise` and `sundial.sunset`

 ### Examples